Arkansas Hit & Run Attorneys

 Step 2 – Look for witnesses

-If there are others around, ask them if they noticed who hit your vehicle.
-Gather their names and addresses and details of anything they happened to witness.
+If there are others around, ask them if they noticed who hit your vehicle or saw any other details about the person(s) involved.
+Gather their names and addresses and notes on anything they happened to witness.

 Step 3 – Take photo evidence